fxanhkhoa/Unity_UITCar/README.md

     + cd Unity_UITCar
   - run the file I made
     + ./bin/autocar
-  - Press (Plus numpad +) for autopilot with autocar application
-  - Press (Plus numpad +) again to get back to control mode
+  - Press 0 for changing to manual mode or autopilot mode

 * For anyone want to make with cmake:
   - in Unity_UITCar folder do:
     + cmake .
-    + make .
+    + make
     + ./bin/autocar

 * Explain